-- 56 The insurance service result reflects changes in the insurance liability, and it is presented as insurance revenue less insurance service expenses. - 57 Under IFRS 17, insurance revenue is determined and presented consistently with the approach in IFRS 15 for the recognition of revenue from contracts with customers.
-Therefore, insurance revenue depicts the provision of coverage and other services arising from the group of insurance contracts at an amount that reflects the consideration to which the insurer expects to be entitled in exchange for those services. - 58 Revenue for insurance services arises from the: - (a) Allocation of the CSM; - (b) Release of the risk adjustment for non-financial risk; - (c) Insurance service expenses expected; and - 59 IFRS 17 requires an insurer to report as insurance revenue the consideration for services as they are provided.
+- 61 The insurance service result reflects changes in the insurance liability, and it is presented as insurance revenue less insurance service expenses. - 62 Under IFRS 17, insurance revenue is determined and presented consistently with the approach in IFRS 15 for the recognition of revenue from contracts with customers.
+Therefore, insurance revenue depicts the provision of coverage and other services arising from the group of insurance contracts at an amount that reflects the consideration to which the insurer expects to be entitled in exchange for those services. - 63 Revenue for insurance services arises from the: - (a) Allocation of the CSM; - (b) Release of the risk adjustment for non-financial risk; - (c) Insurance service expenses expected; and - (d) Amounts related to insurance acquisition cash flows. - 64 As IFRS 17 requires an insurer to report as insurance revenue the consideration for services as they are provided.
 Therefore, insurance revenue excludes deposit components which represent policyholders' investments rather than consideration for services provided.
-Under current practice, some insurers recognise all premiums (including any deposit component) as revenue. - 60 Insurance service expenses includes incurred claims; other incurred service expenses; amortisation of insurance acquisition cash flows; changes relating to past services; and changes that relate to future service, i.e. losses on onerous groups of contracts and reversals of such losses.
+Under current practice, some insurers recognise all premiums (including any deposit component) as revenue. - 65 Insurance service expenses includes incurred claims; other incurred service expenses; amortisation of insurance acquisition cash flows; and changes relating to past; and changing relating to future services in case of onerous contracts.
 As for insurance revenue, this excludes repayment of deposit components which represent policyholder investments.